wagerfield/onno/docs/features.md

 <Box theme={theme} s={1} w={2} />
 ```

-The second `Box` provides a `width` prop value of `2` which falls outside the `widths` array in the `theme`.
-Since the `width` render function specifies two `themeKeys` of "widths" and "sizes" the resolver then moves onto the `sizes` key in the `theme` where it is able to resolve a value of "400px" at this location.
+The second `Box` provides a `width` prop index value of `2` which falls outside the `widths` array in the `theme`.
+Since the `width` render function specifies two `themeKeys` of "widths" and "sizes" the resolver then moves onto the `sizes` key in the `theme` where it is able to resolve a value of "400px" at the third index (2) in this array.

 If the `theme` did not have a `widths` array then the `sizes` array would resolve values for both render functions.